Finture/Flowee-BPMS-Docs/content/user-guide/process-engine/expression-language/unified-expression-language.md

 ---

-Camunda 7 supports the Unified Expression Language (EL), specified by the [Jakarta Expression Language 4.0 standard][JakartaEL].
+Flowee BPMS supports the Unified Expression Language (EL), specified by the [Jakarta Expression Language 4.0 standard][JakartaEL].
 To do so, it maintains a custom version of the open source [JUEL][] implementation.

 Note, compared to EL 4.0 this JUEL implementation has the following limitations: